Terms and Policies

 Excursions / Social Programme

 It is the school’s policy to ensure that under 18s who are studying as part of a closed group are accompanied by their group leaders on excursions.
 The ratio is 15-20 students to 1 group leader.
 Social evenings at the school are supervised by our social organiser; an extra member of staff is used when the number exceeds 15 students.
-If you would like your under 18 year old child to have a supervised excursion, we can only guarantee this if they are part of a group or if they study at the school when we are running our Course B + Summer Activities Course for four weeks in the summer.
+If you would like your under 18 year old child to have a supervised excursion, we can only guarantee this if they are part of a group.

 Staff applying for roles involving responsibility for under 18s, or with substantial access to under 18s, are informed: